The Cybersecurity Maturity Model Certification references “FCI”. What is this abbreviation?

 It makes the most sense for a company to identify the scope of network that would process FCI if they won the contract.
 This could be a completely separate set of systems, just for that contract, or it could be their existing corporate network.

-I’m looking forward to seeing how the CMMC develops and how these questions are answered.
+I’m looking forward to seeing how the CMMC develops!.
 If you have thoughts or know something I don’t, please comment!

 V. Amira Armond (CISSP, CISA, PMP, MBA) is a computer systems architect, cyber-security consultant, and owner of Kieri Solutions LLC.
 She specializes in CMMC preparation and DFARS 252.204-7012 compliance, and designing secure and resilient enterprise systems for private sector and the DoD.
 She is the chief editor for cmmcaudit.org, a non-sales website that provides news and informational articles about the Cybersecurity Maturity Model Certification.